jlesage/docker-handbrake/README.md

 `AUTOMATED_CONVERSION_MAX_WATCH_FOLDERS` environment variable.

 > [!NOTE]
->Each additional watch folder must be mapped to a host folder via a volume
+> Each additional watch folder must be mapped to a host folder via a volume
 > mapping during container creation.

 > [!NOTE]
 > Each output folder defined via `AUTOMATED_CONVERSION_OUTPUT_DIR` must be
 > mapped to a host folder via a volume mapping during container creation.

+### Multiple Containers Capability

+Multiple container instances can operate on the same watch folder to increase throughput and parallelize video conversions.
+Each container monitors the folder independently and picks up available video files for processing.

+> [!NOTE]
+> The watch folder must be writable by all containers, since each container
+> creates a lock file in the folder before starting a conversion.
+This ensures
+> that no two containers process the same video at the same time.

+> [!NOTE]
+> To prevent already-converted videos from being picked up again, configure each
+> container to remove the source file once processing is finished.
+This can be
+> enforced by setting the `AUTOMATED_CONVERSION_KEEP_SOURCE` environment
+> variable to `0`.

 ### Video Discs